Derekb00/quoterank-privacy-policy/privacy.md

 **Last updated: April 2026**

-This privacy policy applies to the Chrome Extension created by [YOUR NAME OR COMPANY] strictly for internal team use.
+This privacy policy applies to the Chrome Extension created by Derekb00 strictly for internal team use.

 ### 1. Data Collection
 Because this is an internal business tool, the Extension collects very limited data required for it to function: